clockchip/mega65basic/README.md

 ![use Xemu](https://github.com/clockchip/mega65basic/blob/main/images/petcat.gif)

-5. Connect your MEGA65 using [JTAG](https://dansanderson.com/mega65/welcome/using-jtag.html) connector to the computer is connected which is running the M65Connect.
+5. Connect your MEGA65 using a [JTAG](https://dansanderson.com/mega65/welcome/using-jtag.html) connector to the computer which is running the M65Connect.

 6. Transfer the output.prg file to the MEGA65 using M65Connect.

-7. Run your programm on the real MEGA65 hardware.
+7. Enjoy running your programm on the real MEGA65 hardware.

 ## Features